dell/csi-baremetal/docs/proposals/capacity-planning-refactoring.md

 ## Abstract

-Refactor logic of AC reservation to consider cases for 2 or more LVG PVs
+Need to improve disk space usage for LVG based persistent volumes

 ## Background

 Currently, 2 or more LVG PVs can be assigned to different disks on the reservation phase.
 It leads to the ineffective space usage.

 Causes:
 1. Reservation Controller doesn't consider on the planning phase, that LVG volumes should use one device.
-   If ACR reserves AC for LVG, other ACR won't be able to use the same drive for LVG.
+   If ACR reserves non-LVG AC for LVG, other ACR won't be able to use the same drive for LVG until reservation is release or AC is converted.

-2. CSI reserves capacity for pvc of one pod on all nodes.
-After volumes creation, reservation will be released.
+2. CSI reserves capacity for PV on all nodes on the planning phase.
-   ACR controller selects drives with the closest capacity for the first reservation.
+   Extra reservation are released after Volume creation, but they affect each other, when controller selects corresponding drive.
-   But if there are some existed reservation, they will affect each other.
+   Example of this situation is shown on the image below.

    ![Screenshot](images/ACR_limitations.png)